NimitZakharia/Amazon-Clone/README.md

 ## Feedback

-If you have any questions or feedback, please don't hesitate to contact us at nimitzakharia@gmail.com.
+If you have any questions or feedback, please don't hesitate to contact me at nimitzakharia@gmail.com.